Mama Lu's Dumpling House

 Mama Lu's Dumpling House is a chain of independently-operated Chinese restaurants, primarily located in the San Gabriel Valley of Los Angeles County, California, known for their xiaolongbao, dumplings, and rice cakes.
-As of 2018, it is very popular and so has become known for its long lines.
-Thus, food critics from publications like the San Gabriel Valley Tribune praised its food for being worth the wait.

 Reception

 Critics praise Mama Lu's xiaolongbao and list it among the best xiaolongbao restaurants in the San Gabriel Valley.
 Time Out called the xiaolongbao "fantastic", noting that the skin is "nicely supple but tough enough...without easily tearing".
+As of 2018, it is very popular and known for its long lines, and the San Gabriel Valley Tribune praised its food for being worth the wait.
 Tony Chen of Eater, however, called Mama Lu's xiaolongbao "the same as all others" but acknowledged that "people love it".
 The quality of the food and long lines lend themselves to comparisons with fellow popular Chinese restaurant Din Tai Fung.
 Kristie Hang of the LAist observed the xiaolongbao of Mama Lu's had a thicker skin and "denser broth" than those of Din Tai Fung.
 The Tiger agreed but compared the quality of Mama Lu's service unfavorably to that of Din Tai Fung's.
 Though best known for xiaolongbao, Mama Lu's has also received praise for its green onion pancakes and other dishes.
 Demand for its dumplings spike around traditional Chinese holidays, such as the Lunar New Year.